cuustard/Year2/231 Computer Networks and Systems/Virtualisation And The Operating System.md

 6. **Initialize CPU registers**
     - The **program counter (PC)** points to the entry function (e.g., `_start`), and other registers are set to known states.

+## System Call

+A system call allows programs to request a service from the kernel.
+It's the interface between user programs (in user space) and the OS (in kernel space).
+The OS at boot registers the address of a system call handler function with the CPU.
+A process executes the trap instruction.
+The process context is stored in memory, the state of the OS is loaded, and the CPU executes the call handler function

 #doitlater